Ajay Sethi, Managing Partner at ASA & Co worked with Arthur Andersen before starting on his own.

 Does it compare to the Big 4?
 Not presently, but do I aspire to be there?
 Absolutely.

-And if you ask me, whether I would put my money on that?
+And if you ask me, whether I would put my money into that?
 I will say Yes.

 In the last 31 years at ASA, the question of diversity must’ve come up many a time.
 How do you as a leader handle that kind of situation?